d4nyll/lethargy/README.md

 # Lethargy

-Distinguish between scroll events initiated by the user, and those by inertial scrolling.
+Lethargy is a tiny (598b minified + gzipped) JavaScript library to help distinguish between scroll events initiated by the user, and those by inertial scrolling.
+Lethargy does have external dependencies.

 ### Install

+Download `lethargy.js` or `lethargy.min.js`, or use Bower:

+    bower install lethargy

 ### Use